USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 The procedure of awarding orders and state decorations is regulated in legal acts:

-- Decree of the President of the Republic of Poland of 15 December 2004 on the detailed procedure in matters concerning orders and decorations and models of relevant documents;
+- Regulation of the President of the Republic of Poland of 15 December 2004 on the detailed procedure in matters concerning orders and decorations and models of relevant documents;

-- The Regulation of the Minister of National Education of 20 September 2000 on detailed principles for awarding the Medal of the Commission of National Education, the procedure for submitting applications, the pattern of the medal, the procedure for presenting it and the manner of wearing it.
+- Regulation of the Minister of National Education of 20 September 2000 on detailed principles for awarding the Medal of the Commission of National Education, the procedure for submitting applications, the pattern of the medal, the procedure for its awarding and the manner of wearing.

-The following orders/national decorations/medals may be awarded to employees of the University of Warsaw:
+The following orders/state decorations/medals may be awarded to employees of the University of Warsaw:

-- Order of Polonia Restituta – awarded for special merits in the service of the State and society, for outstanding achievements to the benefit of the country in state and public activities and, inter alia, for outstanding scientific, literary and artistic creativity and outstanding contributions to the development of cooperation of the Republic of Poland with other states and nations.
+- Order of Polonia Restituta – awarded for special merits in the service of the State and society, for outstanding achievements to the benefit of the country, state and public activities and, inter alia, for outstanding scientific, literary and artistic creativity as well as outstanding contribution to the development of cooperation between the Republic of Poland and other states and nations.
 The Order is awarded in five classes:

 - Order of Merit of the Republic of Poland – awarded for special merits for cooperation between nations.
 The Order is awarded to foreigners and Polish citizens residing abroad whose activities have made an outstanding contribution to international cooperation and to cooperation linking the Republic of Poland with other states and nations.
 The Order is awarded in five classes: